dorisavedikian/Reconciliation_Project/README.md

 The way to work around this is too export the reconciliation seperately (unmatched & matched) than filter the Score column to see if there are still any perfect scores.....ie, first exclude unmatched data and create a Nalt_URI and Score column for the matched datas and than exclude matched data and create a Nalt_URI2 and Score2 column...

-This process actually revealed one more match to the NALT.....the term: National Center for the Replacement, Refinement and Reduction of Animals in Research...the beta prepared demo data had this in there but no comma....
+This process actually revealed one more match to the NALT.....the term: National Center for the Replacement, Refinement and Reduction of Animals in Research...the beta prepared demo data had this in there but no comma after replacement....
 (rerun rec against nalt pref labels and get a snip of this one)